128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 A Session Smart Router can be deployed manually via the [AWS Console](https://console.aws.amazon.com) or in an automated fashion using AWS CLI commands.
 This section describes both methods.
 Choose the method that better suits your needs.

 When deploying the Session Smart Router using the templates referenced in this section, the following infrastructure elements are created automatically to assist with the deployment process:
 * EC2 instance using a Session Smart image available in the marketplace.
+When selecting a platform for deployment, Juniper recommends the use of an AWS EC2 instance size c5.xlarge, or larger.
 * The router is deployed with appropriate [network interfaces](#requirements)
 * Each network interface has a network security group associated.
 The network security groups are configured in accordance with the requirements to deploy a fabric with Session Smart Networking software.
 * The public and management interfaces have a unique and static public IP address associated.